 The following conditions usually require antibiotics (1).

 - High fever due to bacterial infection requires antibiotic treatment.
-Broad-spectrum antibiotics, such as penicillin, ampicillin, or amoxicillin, are usually prescribed for high fever before the culture results are available.
-Specific antibiotics are given after the laboratory analysis is available.
-Doctors may also diagnose the type of bacterial infection causing fever by observing other signs and symptoms in the baby.
+Doctors may also diagnose the type of bacterial infection causing fever by observing other signs and symptoms in the baby..

-- Ear infections require antibiotics such as amoxicillin.
-Excessive crying, ear pulling, loss of appetite, and fever could indicate ear infection in babies.
+- Ear infections may present with symptoms such as excessive crying, ear pulling, loss of appetite, and fever and may need treatment with an antibiotic such as amoxicillin.

 - Bacterial pneumonia in babies is treated with antibiotics.
 Although the specific bacterium is not identified in some cases, doctors may prescribe antibiotics since pneumonia complications can be dangerous for infants.